adrybakov/rad-tools/docs/source/index.rst

     api/index
     release-notes/index

+The name of the project for PyPi installation is "rad-tools".

+The name of the project for the import is "radtools".

 If you are using the graphics produced by the package in your work, please give a credit to the developers by citing the package: